rsspdx/auw/README.md

 This is a repository for my teaching materials at the Asian University for Women.

-Those of you in my courses might find it useful to look at the relevant directories here,
+Those of you in my courses might find it useful to look at the relevant directories here.